layer5io/layer5/CONTRIBUTING.md

 Entries should be listed in alphabetical order.
 Edit other yaml files as needed.

 - Aslo, to update the Service Mesh Timeline, add the new service mesh in the [non-functional.yml](https://github.com/layer5io/layer5/blob/master/_data/landscape/non-functional.yml) file.
-Add `announce-date` key for the service mesh then add a `weight` key having value 1+`maximum value of weight`, to list the service mesh in the timeline correctly.
+Add `announce-date` key for the service mesh then add a `timeline-order` key having value 1+`maximum value of timeline-order` till now, to list the service mesh in the timeline correctly.

 ### <a name="news">Adding News</a>